Hopson97/Conglomerate/README.md

 Add the executable to your path variables.

 Open a C++ project root in your favourite terminal and type `glom`.
 This will will run the program and create and output file in `glom_output/out.cpp`.

+### Command line options

+`-o <name>` Specify the name of the output file, eg `-o main.cpp` will create the output in main.cpp rather than the default out.cpp.